nhcarrigan/data-analysis-with-python/README.md

 ## Live Version

-These files are currently not deployed.
+This page is currently deployed.
+[View the live website](https://www.nhcarrigan.com/data-analysis-with-python/).

 ## Feedback and Bugs